hudlow/peggy-ts/README.md

   Modern JavaScript is really fast.
 - Uhm, I don't even try to name generated functions and types nicely right now.
 Just haven't gotten around to it.
-- There is one spot in generated code where I use `as` casting.
-I think it's simple enough that one can be quite confident that it's always correct, but I worked a long time to no avail to try to eliminate it.
+- ~There is one spot in generated code where I use `as` casting.
+I think it's simple enough that one can be quite confident that it's always correct, but I worked a long time to no avail to try to eliminate it.~ Generated code does not use any `as` casting.

 If you have questions or comments feel free to open an issue or discussion or ping me on the [CNCF Slack][slack].